SinaSys/flutter_cart_app_getx/README.md

 *  Real-time calculation for total count of selected products
 *  Delete all selected products
 *  Select quantity for each product
-*  Filtered product list in the cart screen
+*  Filter product list in the cart screen
 *  Reactive state management with GetX
 *  Filter items by category ```(AddCategoryForProducts branch)```